Jellonator/Emailang/DOC.md

 to m exclusive.
 Examples: `"hello"[1:4]` returns `"ell"`, and `("a", "b", "c", "d")[1:3]` returns `("b", "c")`.

+`=` - Assignment.
+Assigns a variable in the user's environment to the value on the right hand side.

 ### User definition
 When defining a user, typically a block is placed after the username that is used to give functionality to a user.
 This block contains a list of subject